bingalls/dynamovie/README.md

 This code is not fully polished for production.
 With community support, the following will be improved:

+* Clicking the Confirm Delete button does not clear nor collapse its row!
 * Quasar is still a beta release
 * Fewest Quasar files were changed, to ease upgrades.
 For example, side menu is unchanged.
 * No TLS, nor authentication.
 Updates & deletes should be restricted for a production release.